-I am frequently contacted by construction companies and managers seeking advice on how-to select the best security camera system to monitor a construction site.
-In this article, I will discuss some of the common requirements, challenges, and solutions for using a video surveillance system in an active construction zone.
+I am frequently contacted by project managers seeking advice on selecting the best construction site security cameras (construction cameras).
+In this article, I will discuss some of the common requirements, challenges, and solutions for using a video surveillance system in an active construction job site.
 Most of the camera systems that my company supplies to construction companies are custom.
 Some customers prefer to schedule a free phone consultation with me instead of researching equipment on their own.
 If this sounds like you, please email me to requesting a free email or phone consultation.

 - Keep Building Materials and Construction Equipment Secure